Daniel Abraham (author): The Expanse

 Its sequel, Caliban's War, was published in June 2012.
 The novel expanded the number of point of view characters from two to four, which according to Abraham, allowed for more freedom to explore the characters' situations.
 The novel was followed by a novella, Gods of Risk, published in September 2012.
 The story takes place between the second and third books of the series, and is set in the same time period as the main novels but follows a separate story-line.
 A second prequel short story, "Drive", was published in the anthology Edge of Infinity in November 2012, set decades before the first novel.

 The third book, Abaddon's Gate, was released in June 2013, and won the Locus Award for Best Science Fiction Novel.
 A second prequel novella, The Churn, was published in April 2014 and features the main series character Amos Burton.

 The fourth book, Cibola Burn, was published in June 2014, the first novel in the series to be released in hardcover.
 The fifth book, Nemesis Games, was released in June 2015, and was praised by Andrew Liptak of io9 as "Corey's Empire Strikes Back."
 It was followed by the novella The Vital Abyss in October 2015.

-The sixth book, Babylon's Ashes, was released in December 2016; and the seventh, Persepolis Rising, in December 2017.
+The sixth book, Babylon's Ashes, was released in December 2016, the seventh, Persepolis Rising, in December 2017; and the eighth Tiamat's Wrath, in March 2019.
 The final installation, Leviathan Falls, was released in November 2021.

 A Game of Thrones graphic novels

 Abraham adapted George R. R. Martin's A Game of Thrones, the first novel of A Song of Ice and Fire, into a comic book series.
-The 24-issue series featured art by Tommy Patterson and colors by Ivan Nunes, and was published by Dynamite Entertainment from September 21, 2011 to July 30, 2014.
+The 24-issue series featured art by Tommy Patterson and colors by Ivan Nunes, and was published by Dynamite Entertainment from September 21, 2011, to July 30, 2014.
 It was collected as four hardcover graphic novels by Bantam Books, the first volume featuring a preface by Martin.
 In 2014, Abraham stated that he would not be adapting A Clash of Kings.